-Also, scientists could detect autophagy activity in the liver, muscle, pancreas, and adipose tissue in mice that regularly exercised on a treadmill (He et al. 201212).
+Also, scientists could detect autophagy activity in mice regularly exercising on a treadmill in the liver, muscle, pancreas, and adipose tissue (He et al. 201212).

 Moreover, according to a recent study, exercise intensity is more crucial for autophagy in muscle cells than the fasting state itself (Schwalm et al. 201513).

 Hence, High-Intensity Interval Training (HIIT) is an excellent way to achieve autophagy incredibly quickly in combination with fasting.

 Fasting is one of the most effective ways to stimulate human growth hormone (Ho et al. 198814).

 Therefore, intermittent fasting increases the human growth hormone (HGH), promoting bone, cartilage, and muscle development.
 As a result, you get more substantial muscles and protection against age-related bone and muscle loss.